Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand

-The timing of peaks in epidemic activity of respiratory pathogens may be indicative of school holiday effects.
-School holidays ran from 28 June to 13 July 2025.
-Peaks in SARS-CoV-2 cases and influenza and RSV hospitalisations occurred around this period.
+The timing of peaks in epidemic activity of respiratory pathogens may be affected by school holidays, {\hl which have been estimated to reduce transmission of seasonal respiratory diseases \cite{jackson2016relationship}}.
+School holidays in New Zealand ran from 28 June to 13 July 2025 and peaks in SARS-CoV-2 cases and influenza and RSV hospitalisations occurred around this period.
 School holidays can affect both transmission (by altering contact patterns), as well as testing and healthcare-seeking behaviour, which will influence case and hospitalisation time-series.
 Without more detailed data on behaviour \cite{Eales2025-bt} or underlying infection levels (as opposed to cases) \cite{Eales2024-gv}, we cannot disentangle the underlying reasons for these changes.
 It is also possible that similarly-timed peaks would have occurred irrespective of school holidays due to depletion of the susceptible population.

 In 2025, an extended influenza season was experienced in southern hemisphere countries, including New Zealand, driven by the emergence of the antigenically distinct subclade K of influenza A/H3N2.
 Genomic data indicates that this virus was likely seeded into New Zealand from Australia in August 2025 \cite{dapat2025extended}, and caused influenza activity to continue into November and December at unusually high levels for the time of year.
 At the same time, northern hemisphere countries experienced unusually early influenza activity as a result of the same variant \cite{hay2025evaluation,Fieldhouse2025-dp}.
-Our results showed an increase in influenza activity in the last few weeks of our analysis.
+Our results showed an increase in influenza activity in the last few weeks of our analysis (early September).
 However, most of the subclade K-driven influenza activity in New Zealand occurred after our regular analysis and reporting had ended for the season.